MachineLemonade/docs/docs/astronomer-ui.md

 1. Airflow UI (DAG Dashboard)
 2. Flower dashboard

+The former will link you directly to your DAG Dashboard on Airflow itself.
+Your Flower Dashboard is your go-to spot to monitor your Celery Workers.

 For a breakdown the Airflow UI itself, check out [this guide](https://www.astronomer.io/guides/airflow-ui/).

 ### Deployment Configuration